nextcloud/documentation/developer_manual/tutorial.rst

 Create your app
 ---------------
-The best way to create your application is to simply modify the apptemplate_advanced app.
+The best way to create your application is to simply modify the `apptemplate_advanced app <https://github.com/owncloud/apps/tree/master/apptemplate_advanced>`_.

 To do that execute: